M-8 motorway (Pakistan)

-The M-8 is an east–west motorway in Pakistan, connecting Sukkur- Larkana to Gwadar.
+The M-8 or the Ratodero–Gwadar Motorway is an east–west motorway in Pakistan, connecting Sukkur- Larkana to Gwadar.
 The motorway is partly currently under-construction, while the 193 kilometre stretch between Gwadar and Hoshab was inaugurated in February 2016.
 A timeline for the completion of the motorway is not available due to the difficult terrain in which the motorway is being constructed.

 Route

 The Ratodero Gwadar Motorway (M-8) will start from Ratodero in Sindh Province and enter Balochistan Province passing near the towns of Khuzdar, Awaran, Hoshab, Turbat before joining the Makran Coastal Highway just east of the port city of Gwadar.
 The M8 will cross the Dasht River and pass near the Mirani Dam in Balochistan Province.
 The M8 will have 4-lanes and a total length of 892 km.
 Initially, 2-lanes will be constructed after the completion of which another 2-lanes will be added, thus making a total of 4-lanes.
 It is the only operational motorway in Pakistan that is not equipped with M-Tag.
 The Hoshab-Gwadar section of the motorway is untolled, thus making it the only untolled part of a motorway in Pakistan.